 2. Close the drains and fix the leaks

 Imagine trying to fill up a sink with water.
 In my bathroom, I have one of those stubborn metal levers that you pull on to close the drain.
 If the drain doesn’t close properly, down the sink goes the water.
 I try to fill the sink with water as it’s going down the drain.
 Or imagine you have a big pool, and it springs a leak.
 You have to keep adding water to the pool until you get the leak fixed.
 This is an analogy to trying to boost yourself up with positive and helpful energy, and as fast as you are adding it to your energy pool, it’s going down the drain or leaking out.
 It’s important to get those stoppers and leaks fixed so that you can reserve that precious energy for when you really need it.

 - Reflect on what your energy drains are.
 Fix them or eliminate them altogether.
 When these drains are corrected, the energy you have will be allocated in a positive direction.

 3. Keep the positive energy flowing and utilized in the most efficient way possible

 I know for myself, I get a boost of mental and physical energy when I exercise.
-It gets my blood pumping, and keeps the positive energy flowing.
-I have a better energy flow when I feel happy, when I am productive and when I have exciting plans (travel, projects, etc.).
+It gets my blood pumping and keeps the positive energy flowing.
+I have better energy flow when I feel happy, when I am productive and when I have exciting plans (travel, projects, etc.).
 I feel energized after a great nights’ sleep.
 Plus, I feel more energy after drinking one of my favourite caffeinated beverages. 🙂

 - Explore where your supply of positive energy comes from.
 Make sure you get a sufficient dose on a regular basis so that you have enough energy to handle whatever may come your way.
 Life isn’t always easy, so we need lots of energy in storage to handle those difficult times.
 This will ensure we have the energy to “get back up again.”